Site Title Image

 Arcane Your spells and enchantments cost 20% less, but you cannot regenerate Magicka in combat.

-Athletic Sprinting costs 50% less Stamina out of combat.
+Athletic Sprinting costs 50% less Stamina.

-Brute You deal 10% extra damage with weapons, but you move 10% slower.
+Brutal You deal 10% extra damage with weapons, but you move 10% slower.

 Charming Your buying and selling prices are improved by 10%.
+Once every ten minutes, you can use the Parley power to calm nearby living targets.

-Coward You move 10% faster, but take 10% extra weapon and spell damage.
+Craven You move 10% faster, but take 10% extra weapon and spell damage.

 Drunkard Alcohol is twice as strong, but when you are not under the effect of alcohol, your Magicka and Stamina are reduced by 50.